biophilross/dotfiles/README.md

 dotfiles
 ========

+## This needs to be changed... will get to that soonish.

 This it the repository for my personal dotfiles.
 Just follow the instructions to set up your dotfiles on a *nix system.

 ## Installation Steps